Reports are used to retrieve data from a 1C:Enterprise infobase.

 For more information about report settings, see sections "Using quick settings" and "Report options" later in this document.

-For more information about drilling down, see section "5.4.
-Drilling down".
+For more information about drilling down, see section on page .

-NOTE.
-The example figures show forms where system commands are hidden.
+Note.
+Fig. and other figures later in this document show forms where system commands are hidden.

 You can edit some report settings in a new window.
 When a report is created, these settings are applied in addition to the main report settings.

 To open the settings editor window, in the report form, click Settings.

 To edit the settings displayed in the report form, click All actions – Change settings assortment.
 This opens a settings list editing form.